scribe-security/docs/docs/CLI/valint/docs/attestations.md

  > PEM formatted files

 ### OCI storer
+Cocosign embeds the oc storer
 Storer uploads evidence to your OCI registry.
 Evidence can be attached to a specific image or uploaded to a general repo location.

 OCI store capability allows your evidence collection to span across your supply chain.

 > Use flag `--oci` and `--oci-repo` to enable.

+### OCI Repo flag
+`oci-repo` setting indicates the location in a registry under which the evidence are stored.
+It must be a dedicated location in a OCI registry. for example, `scribesecuriy.jfrog.io/my_docker-registry/evidence`.

 Default config,
 ```